Spousal Maintenance in Arizona: Effect of Living With Someone

 Specifically, the trial court determined that the court found that Aimee lived with her love interest in the home that had been awarded to her in the parties’ divorce and concluded that their relationship was sufficiently similar to a marriage.

 The trial court also found that if the house had been sold, the Wife would have received a significantly greater amount of equity from the home that existed at the time the divorce decree was entered.

 The trial court also found that Aimee’s cohabitation with her love interest, as well as his contribution to her living expenses, created a new “family” that justified terminating her spousal maintenance.

-Living Together As A Basis to Modify or Termination Alimony in Arizona
+A Basis to Modify or Terminate Alimony in Arizona